Alumni groups around the world are coming up with novel ways to stay connected with their communities

 Neighbouring OUS Liverpool held an online quiz for members on Zoom on 14 July.

-In the south of England, OUS Devon is arranging social networking meeting remotely via Zoom, from 7-9pm on Tuesday 25 August and 3-5pm on Thursday 17 September.
-Anyone wishing to join should email Peter Cleasby and you will be sent a joining link.
+In the south of England, OUS Devon hosted a social networking meeting remotely via Zoom on 25 August and 17 September.

 In London, Oxford10 - the capital-based alumni group for graduates of the past ten years - hosted a virtual get-together on Zoom in mid May, where participants discussed how they were coping with lockdown.
 During the session, the group surveyed participants on the pandemic - with 69% saying it had made them learn a new hobby, 56% saying it had caused them to reevaluate life and 44% saying it had helped them to develop their cooking skills.
 The group also held a virtual movie night at the start of June and a cooking masterclass on 9 July and discussed plans for the year at a virtual meet-up on Google Meet in June.

-Its most recent event was a talk by Dr Lennart Brand - Managing Director of the Leadership Excellence Institute Zeppelin on Exponential Technologies and Values – A Tale of Chickens and Eggs - on 14 July, which touched on everything from self-driving cars to eugenics, and on writers as diverse as 18th century historian Oswald Spengler and the contemporary science fiction author Leif Randt.
+Its talk by Dr Lennart Brand - Managing Director of the Leadership Excellence Institute Zeppelin on Exponential Technologies and Values – A Tale of Chickens and Eggs - on 14 July, touched on everything from self-driving cars to eugenics, and on writers as diverse as 18th century historian Oswald Spengler and the contemporary science fiction author Leif Randt.